mrcavalcanti/mosaicoo/docs/sources/auth/generic-oauth.md

 1. Check for the presence of an e-mail address via the `email` field encoded in the OAuth `id_token` parameter.
 1. Check for the presence of an e-mail address using the [JMESPath](http://jmespath.org/examples.html) specified via the `email_attribute_path` configuration option.
 The JSON used for the path lookup is the HTTP response obtained from querying the UserInfo endpoint specified via the `api_url` configuration option.
-   **Note**: Only available in Grafana v6.4+.
+   **Note**: Only available in Mosaicoo v6.4+.
 1. Check for the presence of an e-mail address in the `attributes` map encoded in the OAuth `id_token` parameter.
-By default Grafana will perform a lookup into the attributes map using the `email:primary` key, however, this is configurable and can be adjusted by using the `email_attribute_name` configuration option.
+By default Mosaicoo will perform a lookup into the attributes map using the `email:primary` key, however, this is configurable and can be adjusted by using the `email_attribute_name` configuration option.
 1. Query the `/emails` endpoint of the OAuth provider's API (configured with `api_url`), then check for the presence of an email address marked as a primary address.
 1. If no email address is found in steps (1-4), then the email address of the user is set to an empty string.

 ### Roles

 Grafana checks for the presence of a role using the [JMESPath](http://jmespath.org/examples.html) specified via the `role_attribute_path` configuration option.
 The JMESPath is applied to the `id_token` first.
 If there is no match, then the UserInfo endpoint specified via the `api_url` configuration option is tried next.
-The result after evaluation of the `role_attribute_path` JMESPath expression should be a valid Grafana role, for example, `Viewer`, `Editor` or `Admin`.
+The result after evaluation of the `role_attribute_path` JMESPath expression should be a valid Mosaicoo role, for example, `Viewer`, `Editor` or `Admin`.

 For more information, refer to the [JMESPath examples](#jmespath-examples).